 The college maintains a limited number of vehicles for the use by its employees while they are engaged in college business.
 In addition, an employee may use his or her own vehicle for college business in accordance with the guidelines below.

-- A limited number of vehicles will be maintained in a Motor Pool for use by individual employees.
+- A limited number of vehicles will be maintained in a Motor Pool for use by individual employees and students.
 Prior approval by the appropriate department supervisor is required.

-- Employees are not permitted to use college vehicles for non-business purposes.
+- Employees and students are not permitted to use college vehicles for non-business purposes.

-- Every employee who drives a vehicle on college business must possess a valid driver’s license and, where applicable, maintain at least the minimum amount of insurance required by Pennsylvania law.
-In addition, no employee is permitted, under any circumstances, to operate a college vehicle (or a personal vehicle for college business) when any physical or mental impairment causes the employee to be unable to operate a vehicle safely or legally.
+- Every employee and student who drives a vehicle on college business must possess a valid driver’s license and, where applicable, maintain at least the minimum amount of insurance required by Pennsylvania law.
+In addition, no employee or student is permitted, under any circumstances, to operate a college vehicle (or a personal vehicle for college business) when any physical or mental impairment causes the them to be unable to operate a vehicle safely or legally.

 - Any employee driving on college business may claim reimbursement for travel expenses such as parking fees and tolls incurred by submitting a travel expense form to the Accounting Office.
 An employee who uses his/her personal vehicle for business purposes will receive a mileage allowance for such usage to cover the cost of gasoline, oil, depreciation and insurance.
 The mileage allowance is set by the Accounting Department in accordance with the IRS allowance guidelines.
 For current rates please contact the Accounting Office.